mijailmariano/drivers_of_workplace_equity/README.md

 The goal of this analysis was to understand and test whether social-mobility* measures can have an effect on company-employee attrition.
 After analyzing the data, I use statistically significant socioeconomic variables with machine learning classification techniques to successfully predict employee turn-over.

 ***
 *Socioeconomic Mobility in the United States can refer to the upward or downward movement of American subgroups or classes from one particular social class or economic attainment to another.
-Although this metric can be measured for all subgroups, it is typically cited when studying historically marginilized communities or subgroups, and the barriers they overcome to obtain equal opportunities.*
+Although this metric can be measured for all subgroups, it is typically cited when studying historically marginalized communities or subgroups, and the barriers they overcome to obtain equal opportunities.*

-*Socioeconomic mobility can be examined and measured through certain social factors such as employment/leadership opportunities, marriage, social networks, access to education, innovation, illegal activities, access to health care, or monatary wealth.*
+*Socioeconomic mobility can be examined and measured through certain social factors such as employment/leadership opportunities, marriage, social networks, access to education, innovation, illegal activities, access to health care, or monetary wealth.*
 ***

 #### **Data Sources**